Subprime mortgage crisis: Impact in the U.S.

 Members of US minority groups received a disproportionate number of subprime mortgages, and so have experienced a disproportionate level of the resulting foreclosures.
 A study commissioned by the ACLU on the long-term consequences of these discriminatory lending practices found that the housing crisis will likely widen the black-white wealth gap for the next generation.
-Recent research shows that complex mortgages were chosen by prime borrowers with high income levels seeking to purchase expensive houses relative to their incomes.
 Borrowers with complex mortgages experienced substantially higher default rates than borrowers with traditional mortgages with similar characteristics.
 The crisis had a devastating effect on the U.S. auto industry.
 New vehicle sales, which peaked at 17 million in 2005, recovered to only 12 million by 2010.